-have sustained a solid performance, and our new business verticals and M&A activities have significantly contributed to our success.
-Our talented management team, the trust of our stakeholders, and our clear vision have all played a role in our historically strong our business transformation strategy.
-Our strong performance reflects our excellent in our future.
-We will remain committed to and be at the forefront of the digital era by developing nextand hard work of our management team, who are relentless in generation digital connectivity and cutting-edge solutions. their pursuit to establish e& as one of the world's most admired, We remain committed to serving our customers and creating trusted and valuable brands, and to help communities shape long-term value for our shareholders.
+Our outstanding results in 2022 are the result of the dedication We are inspired by the UAE's leadership to push our boundaries and be at the forefront of the digital era by developing nextand hard work of our management team, who are relentless in generation digital connectivity and cutting-edge solutions. their pursuit to establish e& as one of the world's most admired, We remain committed to serving our customers and creating trusted and valuable brands, and to help communities shape long-term value for our shareholders.
 As a global technology their digital future. and investment group, we will continue to work towards making a positive impact in the communities we serve.
 We will remain committed to delivering continuous growth and improving long-term value for our customers and shareholders.
 Jassem Mohamed Alzaabi Chairman